puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 You can find all of the supported resource types, their valid attributes, and documentation for all of it in the [Type Guides](./types/) and [References](/references/).
-The guides section will provide in depth examples and commentary, where as the references version is auto generated (and also available for past versions of Puppet).
+The guides section will provide in depth examples and commentary, whereas the references version is auto generated (and also available for past versions of Puppet).
 We would recommend starting with the 'guides'.

 Let's get started.
 Here's a simple example of a resource in Puppet,